2013 and 2014

 Since 2007, his sled dog team has earned seven top three finishes in the Open North American Championship Sled Dog Race in Fairbanks, including winning the Championship in 2013 and 2014, racing seasons in which they were undefeated.
 Dr. Reynolds is a seven-time International Sled Dog Racing Association medalist – having won the Gold two times – and is the reigning International Federation of Sled Dog Sports World Champion.

 Since January Dr. Reynolds has joined the faculty at the University of Alaska Fairbanks where he is serving as the Associate Dean of the Department of Veterinary Medicine.
-This program is a 2+2 program
+This program is a 2 plus 2 program in cooperation with

 Please Note: While dogs are welcome at the fair, they MUST be leashed at all times and please come prepared to pick up after your dog.

 Campers must be pre-registered.
 Go to our lodging page for more information.

 The Northern New England Sled Dog Trade Fair & Seminars is only a month away!

 WANTED -- Volunteers - Admission is free for workers!
 Contact Amy @ 866-364-2668 or firstname.lastname@example.org

 JOBS -- set up tables and chairs Friday afternoon, sell raffle tickets, break down tables and chairs Sunday afternoon, help set up rig race Sunday morning, break down rig race Sunday after race and register racers Sunday morning.

 Anyone CAMPING on Friday night MUST PRE-REGISTER, DEADLINE TO RECEIVE YOUR CHECK IS SEPTEMBER 27TH, if your plans change your money will be refunded!
 Go to lodging page for more information or contact email@example.com

 Vendors don’t forget to send in your applications to confirm your space!